3.199 miles / 5.148 km Grand Prix Circuit + No Arena + F1 Chicane2003 to date

 Instead of pulling the plug, the regional government rented the park – including both race tracks – back to the same privateers who were driving forces behind the leisure park's initial private setup, Kai Richter and Jörg Lindner.
 The pair continued to run the park – dubbed Nüro-Disney by locals – with increasingly odd non-motorsport events to try and pull in the punters.
 Inevitably, visitors were more interested in motorsport and the track beyond then high-end boutiques and, in February 2012, the contract was cancelled and the government took control.

 By the end of 2012, the government declared the circuit bankruptcy and the administrators put up the for sale signs in 2013.
-Three bidders were in the running but in March 2014 the circuit was finally sold to the German-based Capricorn Group for 100 million Euros, although the formal change in ownership will not be complete until January 2015.
-The purchase price includes the boulevard, hotels, Grand Prix track, the physical land and the Nordschleife.
-Düsseldorf-based automotive supplier Capricorn already have a presence within the facility, where it makes a variety of engine components and has more than 350 employees, 100 of whom work at a factory at the Nürburgring.
+Three bidders were in the running but in March 2014 the German-based Capricorn Group was announced as the winner in a joint 100 million euro bid with motorsport firm Getspeed.
+Formal change in ownership was not expected to complete until January 2015 and was set to include the boulevard, hotels, Grand Prix track, the physical land and the Nordschleife.
+Düsseldorf-based automotive supplier Capricorn already had a presence within the facility, where it makes a variety of engine components and has more than 350 employees, 100 of whom work at a factory at the Nürburgring.

-Capricorn have pledged to invest 25 million Euros once it assumes ownership, announcing it will continue to host racing, tourist days and operation of the hotel.
-Part of the plans include the development of an ‘Automotive Technology Cluster’ for engineering and other automotive businesses and educational establishments.
-Capricorn plans to close the rollercoaster and the inconvenient ‘Ring Card’ payment system, and demolish the Grüne Hölle (Green Hell) restaurant complex to make room for the Automotive Technology Cluster.
+Capricorn pledged to make a 25 million euro investment once it assumed ownership, announcing it would continue to host racing, tourist days and operation of the hotel.
+Part of the plans included the development of an ‘Automotive Technology Cluster’ for engineering and other automotive businesses and educational establishments.
+The rollercoaster and the inconvenient ‘Ring Card’ payment system would have been abolished, while the Grüne Hölle (Green Hell) restaurant complex was set to be demolished to make room for the Automotive Technology Cluster.